 A C B L TOURNAMENT AND CLUB TABLE DATA

 The following table data is unofficial (not directly issued by the ACBL, but compiled from data publicly available on ACBLLive and LIVE4Clubs, as well as the BridgeFinesse site).
 Hopefully you will find this useful, or at least interesting, as the webmaster's not infrequent insomnia should be someone's gain.
-PLEASE NOTE: All table count comparisons are year-over-year data from 2025 (to date) to 2024, and are for face-to-face tables only (there are no online tables counted anywhere here).
-ACBL's Brass may not "be interested in numbers", but we are here for that party.
+PLEASE NOTE: Year-over-year table count comparisons are from 2026 to 2025, and are for face-to-face tables only (there are no online tables counted anywhere here).
+ACBL's Brass "[may not] be interested in numbers", but we are here for that party.

 OPEN REGIONAL TABLES

-Here's Open repeat-event regionals, with total tables compared to the same event 12 months ago*.
-There are a few 2025 regional tournaments not listed here, as they either weren't run the past couple of years or are first-timers, etc., but every regional listed to the left is a direct 2025 to 2024 *(or 2023, if not run last year) comparison.
-These comparitive percentages are apples-to-apples.
+Here are 2026's open repeat-event regionals, with total tables compared to the same event 12 months ago*.
+Again, there are a few 2026 regional tournaments that are not listed here, as they either weren't run the past couple of years or are first-time events.
+All regionals listed to the left are a direct comparison to 2025 *(or 2024, if not run last year).
+These comparative percentages are as close as apples-to-apples as one can get.

 OPEN SECTIONAL TABLES

-A look at Open Sectionals each month and their average tables per tournament on the left, compared to the same months in 2024.
+A look at Open Sectionals each month and their average tables per tournament on the left, compared to the same month one year earlier.
 On your right, the total number of open sectional tables in play by month.
-Most of these sectionals are repeat performances, but a few held in 2024 were not scheduled this year (and vice versa).
-These charts include all sectional tables during the monthly period (whether held in 2024 or not).
+Most of these sectionals are repeat performances, but a few held in one year aren't held every year.
+These charts include all sectional tables during the monthly period (whether held the previous year or not).

 Once the "hardest pigmented points to get", the ACBL has made getting silver points super easy without heading to your local sectional tournament. ("Silver Linings Weeks", for starters, which are YUUUGE money makers for the ACBL on BBO. . .even if at the cost of your local sectional tournament).